-An initial consultation is $160.
+An initial consultation is $160 for Dr Zietsman and $195 for Dr Lynch.
 This appointment is half an hour long in which a detailed health history is taken, current medications are reviewed, an examination is undertaken, nutritional deficiencies are assessed and treatment is given.

-Any primary aged school children of current patients wishing to have an initial consultation will be seen for $80 in an appointment time less than half an hour.
+Any primary aged school children of current patients wishing to have an initial consultation will be seen for 1/2 of the initial consultation fee in an appointment time less than half an hour.

-Follow up consultations are $80 for a 15-minute appointment.
+Follow up consultations are $80 for all doctors in a 15-minute appointment.